Class 2 (Barn Owls) 2025 - 2026

 Forest School

-The rota for Forest School has yet to be finalised but we will let you know as soon as possible.
+The rota for Forest School has yet to be finalised but we will let you know as soon as possible, this will however take place on a Friday morning.

-Please make sure your child has appropriate clothing for the weather.
-Long trousers continue to be essential and hopefully sun hats and sun cream!
+Please make sure your child has appropriate clothing for the weather and a change of footwear.

 Homework